-Family says patient’s car, belongings stolen while getting treatment
+Family says Lakeside patient’s car, belongings stolen while getting treatment

 “It really upset me, because he was upset.
 And he’s already going through enough now,” the family said.

-We reached out to Lakeside several times on Tuesday, after several calls, we eventually received a statement via email:
+We reached out to Lakeside several times on Tuesday.
+After several calls, we eventually received a statement via email:

 Thank you for reaching out.
 A mix up occurred in our Facility’s Admissions area whereby two individuals’ belongings were inadvertently swapped.
 As soon as we became aware of the issue, our Administrative team promptly contacted the individuals.
 Our team is working to resolve the issue.